clintmoyer/endless-sky-plugins/colorado/README.md

 ### What happened in Leadville?

-Something crazy went down in the ultra-high altitude of the City of Leadville.
+Something crazy went down in the ultra-high altitude City of Leadville.
 Go investigate.

 ### Snoop on the Rocks